 These Environmental Heroes have accomplished inspiring feats and we come together to celebrate their extraordinary commitment to protecting the lands and waters that we all depend on.
-This magical night also reinforces the collective power of peers and friends to build a healthy, prosperous and sustainable future for all.
+This magical event raises critical funds for RE Sources to continue fighting for climate action and environmental actions, while also reinforcing the collective power of peers and friends to build a healthy, prosperous and sustainable future for all.

-Our Environmental Heroes Awards Banquet is held each September and Heroes are selected in May of each year.
+Our Environmental Heroes event is held annually and Heroes are selected in the spring of each year.
 The event is sponsored by generous businesses and individuals who are dedicated to the well-being of our region.

 Each year, RE Sources celebrates local leaders who make our communities and environment healthier and inspire others to do the same.